djeada/Numpy-Tutorials/notes/7_combining_arrays.md

  [3 4 7 8]]
 ```

-- **Vertical Concatenation**: Adds new rows to the existing array, extending it vertically.
+- **Vertical Concatenation** involves adding new rows to an existing array, thus extending it in the vertical direction.
+This method increases the number of rows in the array while keeping the number of columns the same.
-- **Horizontal Concatenation**: Adds new columns to the existing array, extending it horizontally.
+- Through **Horizontal Concatenation**, new columns are added to an existing array, extending it horizontally.
+This process increases the number of columns in the array, allowing for a broader set of data to be included alongside the existing columns.

 ### Appending to Arrays